harrycresswell/harry/content/now/25-11-16/index.md

 Matt played some records at [Paloma Bar](https://www.instagram.com/paloma_berlin/), including a few from the new album, to see out the evening.
 It was a fun night with a great bunch of people, some of whom I hadn’t seen in a very long time.

-Tonight we all ate ramen together at [Buya Ramen Factory](https://buyarestaurants.com/buya-ramen-kreuzberg.html), which was exactly what we all needed after a big night.
+Tonight we all ate ramen together at [Buya Ramen Factory](https://buyarestaurants.com/buya-ramen-kreuzberg.html), which was exactly what we all needed after a big night out.
 All in all, a very good weekend.

 Until the next time Berlin.